Victims of car accidents can suffer injuries that may never fully heal, including herniated disc injuries.

 Non-economic damage awards are limited to the greater of (a) $250,000 or (b) three times your economic damages, which is subject to a maximum of $350,000 per person and $500,000 per accident.

-Attorney Aaron Bensinger possesses extensive experience navigating personal injury lawsuits in Ohio.
+Ohio car accident lawyer Aaron Bensinger possesses extensive experience navigating personal injury lawsuits in Ohio.
 As a skillful negotiator, he works to pursue the compensation you deserve.
 However, if negotiations fail, he won’t hesitate to bring your case to trial.